lakhansamani/lakhan.me/src/content/blog/distributed-system-user-service-part3.md

 description: Learn distributed application api implementation
 ---

-This post walks through implementing a **User Service** in Go using **gRPC** with **PostgreSQL** as the database.
+In [Part 2](https://www.lakhan.me/posts/distributed-system-api-definition-part-2/) we introduced apis for User service, this post walks through implementing a **User Service** in Go using **gRPC** with **PostgreSQL** as the database.
 The service provides user authentication with JWT-based authentication.
 The implementation includes:

 - gRPC service definition
 - Database integration using GORM
 - JWT-based authentication
 - A structured service layer

+> Note: Please replace the github user name and repo in each of the following folder

 ## Project Structure